mobidichydro/MOBIDICpy/docs/index.md

 MOBIDIC (MOdello di Bilancio Idrologico DIstribuito e Continuo) is a raster-based distributed hydrological model that simulates the water and energy balance of the hydrological cycle at the cell level.

-**MOBIDICpy** is a Python implementation of the MOBIDIC model, originally developed in MATLAB by Castelli et al..
-See [References](#references) for more details.
+**MOBIDICpy** is a Python implementation of the MOBIDIC model, originally developed in MATLAB by Castelli et al. See [References](#references) for more details.

 ## Quick Start